Home

 Notifications to Involved or Affected Parties

 As mentioned in sub-section Contract Management, we shall notify all involved or affected parties of any event that could possibly lead to changes of contract related work or results.
-It is best practice to send these notifications as soon as possible.
-However, the contract defines certain deadlines for notifications we need to keep.
+It is best practice to send these notifications as soon as possible to all relevant parties.
+However, the contract defines certain deadlines for sending those notifications we need to keep.

 Daily Reports - Weekly Reports - Project Status Reports